WulfGamesYT/MultiDatabasePDO/README.md

 }
 ```

+**2. READING THE WIKI & USE THIS LIBRARY THE RIGHT WAY!**<br>
 Next, I would recommend [reading the documentation on the wiki](https://github.com/WulfGamesYT/MultiDatabasePDO/wiki) to understand what each function does.
 Also, it's important to know that there are some differences between this library and the standard PDO library, notably:
 * You can't pass in an array of placeholders/values in the `execute()` method, use `bindValue()` or `bindValues()`.
 * You can't use `ORDER BY`, `LIMIT` or `OFFSET` in your SQL queries, instead please [see this guide](#organising-results).
 * Avoid using `AUTO INCREMENT` for columns, instead if you have an ID column [make use of this function](#mdguid-generator).

+**3. SETTING UP YOUR DATABASES AND TABLES!**<br>
+If you plan on using MultiDatabasePDO, you must ensure all your tables from every database you connect to is structured the same way:
+* Each column has to be named the same in every table.
+* Each database has to have the same tables in (named exactly the same as each other).
+* Each column from every table has to have matching data types.

 ## The Example Tables
-For example purposes, imagine we have the following tables, both called "Users".
-Each example in this README below will be using these tables and their values/columns. **NOTE:** You have to use the same columns for every table in all your databases.
+For example purposes, imagine we have the following 2 tables from 2 different databases, both structured and named the same.
+Each example in this README below ueses these tables.
+Realistically your tables would have thousands, if not millions of rows before you'd need to consider using MultiDatabasePDO (or if you ever want to prepare for scaling your web app).

-**MASSIVE EXAMPLE TABLES:** If you want to test this library with 2 massive tables, each with 1.25M rows then feel free to [download the ZIP folder here](http://bit.ly/2O3v9RN).<br>

 **"Users" table, from database 1.**<br>